Rush Holt

-This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Churchill Fund.
-It is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.
+The event is sponsored by the Clarke Forum for Contemporary Issues and the Glover Memorial Lecture Fund and co-sponsored by the Churchill Fund and the departments of physics, policy studies and political Science.
+This program is also part of the Clarke Forum’s Leadership in an Age of Uncertainty Series.

 nd philosophy.
 She continued to study philosophy at UCLA and wrote her dissertation on the Indeterminacy of Translation.
 Bar-On has published extensively on topics in philosophy of language and mind, epistemology, and metaethics.
 In 2004, she published a book titled Speaking My Mind: Expression and Self-Knowledge (Oxford Clarendon Press).
 Work on that book led to her interest in studying continuities between human and non-human communication.